-The SWQB's in-house water quality database (SQUID) houses water, sediment, and fish tissue chemical data, as well as biological and habitat data.
+The SWQB's in-house water quality database (SQUID) houses water and fish tissue chemical data, as well as biological and habitat data.
 These data are available upon request.
 This database also contains lab data qualifiers and internal validation codes that are added during the data validation process.
-Chemical/physical data collected by the SWQB are eventually uploaded to EPA's WQX database.
+Validated chemical/physical data collected by the SWQB are uploaded to EPA's Water Quality Exchange (WQX) database.
 Any data with a qualifier code or data validation code that are used in an assessment should be noted in the assessment documentation.
 Refer to the current version of the QAPP for the current definition of all data qualifier and data validation codes.